jeffvance/openshift-ceph-ex/CEPH.md

 $ telnet 192.168.122.133 6789
 # error if refused, else CTRL-C to exit telnet
 ```

+Repeat the above *telnet* or *nc* commands on some (or all) of the OSE-nodes to test that whichever node the mysql container is scheduled on is capable of reaching the ceph AIO's container's host node.

 ### Additional information:
 Additional information can be found in the [ceph documentation](http://ceph.com/docs/master/start/quick-rbd/).